simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

   $ time smpirun -np 16 -platform cluster_crossbar.xml -hostfile cluster_hostfile --cfg=smpi/display-timing:yes --cfg=smpi/running-power:1000000000 ./gemm

 This should end quite quickly, as the size of each matrix is only 1000x1000.
-But what happens if we want to simulate larger runs ?
+But what happens if we want to simulate larger runs?
 Replace the size by 2000, 3000, and try again.

 The simulation time increases a lot, while there are no more MPI calls performed, only computation.

-The ``--cfg=smpi/display-timing`` option gives more details about execution, and advises to use sampling if the time spent in computing loops seems too high.
+The ``--cfg=smpi/display-timing`` option gives more details about execution and advises using sampling if the time spent in computing loops seems too high.

 The ``--cfg=smpi/running-power:1000000000`` option sets the speed of the processor used for running the simulation.
-Here we say that its speed is the same as one of the processors we are simulation (1Gf), so that 1 second of computation is injected as 1 second in the simulation.
+Here we say that its speed is the same as one of the processors we are simulating (1Gf), so that 1 second of computation is injected as 1 second in the simulation.

 .. code-block:: shell